 Visitors are welcome on official business.
 Visitors other than parents and guardians are not allowed in the classrooms.
+All visitors need to sign in at the Junior High Office and present a valid driver's license.
 ALL visitors need to sign in at the Junior High Office before proceeding with their business.
 Any visitor that disrupts the educational process/environment will be expected to leave the premises.
 Any parent or guardian needing to visit with a particular teacher or group of teachers needs to set up an appointment through the office.
 Anyone is welcome to consult with the Junior High administration but it is encouraged that a parent/teacher conference occur first.
 This is the best and most productive way to handle all issues.
 Counselors are available at any time for consultation about a student, but only with parent(s) or guardian(s).
 Please call the office to set up any appointments.